meditatingCybermind/meditatingCybermind.github.io/homebrew.md

 # General Changes

 * All class feats with a level requirement of 2 now have a level requirement of 1.
-* All multiclass archetype feat level requirements reduced by 2, to a minimum of 1.
+* All archetype feat level requirements reduced by 2, to a minimum of 1.
 * Additional Spell levels gained from Basic, Expert, and Master spellcasting multiclass feats are available 2 levels sooner.
 * All characters have an additional class feat at level 1. head(
 -
+)

+# Ancestries
+## Elf
+note (
+# Ancient Elf
+Can now select any level 2 (now 1) archetype at level one, not just multiclass archetypes.
+All other restrictions still apply.
 )

 # Classes